Tuesday – Best Night of the Week!

 If you have any trouble with registration or want to learn more about BI, contact us at info@breakwaters.org

-The Breakwater Irregulars have for many years supported Halloween Yacht Club’s Mayor’s Cup Race (Sunday, June 9 in 2024), Stamford Yacht Club’s Weekend Series (schedule on our Links page), and other nearby open races.
+The Breakwater Irregulars have for many years supported Halloween Yacht Club’s Mayor’s Cup Race (second Sunday of June, Stamford Yacht Club’s Weekend Series (schedule on our Links page), and other nearby open races.
 We routinely include this information to facilitate participation by our members and other sailing friends in these local weekend races.

 Race #3.
 Thanks to Barbara Bentley of Chasseur.